simplyjanetribe/Advertisement-Addon-for-BookStack/README.md

        data-shortcut="settings_view">@icon('users'){{ trans('settings.users') }}</a>
 @endif
 </code></pre>
+## Step 10: Visit you site and happy advertising
 visit your site https://yoursite.com/ads/create-ads and your will find more instructions there

 I hope your enjoy, if you would like to donate for this work you can